vaithak/Quadruped-MPC/README.md

 This project was done as my course project at UPenn for MEAM 5170: Controls and Optimization with application in AI and Robotics.

 This was my first attempt at implementing MPC from scrach using [Drake simulation software](https://drake.mit.edu/).
 I had a hard time tuning and making it work, wasn't able to make it walk.
-Still, below are some decent screenshots of the working controller for basic trajectories.
+Still, below are some decent screenshots of the working controller for basic standing with different poses.

 - Standing on three legs.
 ![triped](images/triped-rf.png)